 Contract assets relate primarily to the Group's right to consideration for work completed but not billed at the reporting date in respect of its business.
-The contract assets are transferred to trade receivables when the rights become unconditional.
-This usually occurs when the Group invoices the customer.
+The contract assets are transferred to trade receivables when the Group invoices the customer.

-Management assessed that the gross balance of \$35,639,000 is credit-impaired and full ECL allowance (2019: \$237,000) has been made (Note 35(iii)).
+Management assessed that the gross balance of \$39,108,000 (2020: \$35,639,000) is credit-impaired and full ECL allowance has been made (Note 38(iii)).